-Heads Up — FASB proposes clarifications to guidance on derecognition and partial sales of nonfinancial assets has been added to your bookmarks.
+Heads Up—FASB proposes clarifications to guidance on derecognition and partial sales of nonfinancial assets has been saved

 The FASB issued a proposed ASU that would clarify the scope of the Board’s recently established guidance on nonfinancial asset derecognition (ASC 610-20) as well as the accounting for partial sales of nonfinancial assets.
 The proposed ASU would conform the derecognition guidance on nonfinancial assets with the model for revenue transactions in ASC 606.